Heat-health alert for East of England

 The decentralisation of powers, decision making and funding away from central Government to local democratically elected and accountable bodies elsewhere in England.

 In Greater Essex, this will lead to the creation of a new single strategic authority for Essex.
 It will initially take the form of a combined county authority (of which ECC, Southend and Thurrock will be members).
-A mayoral combined county authority (MCCA) will follow in May 2026 when we expect a new mayor for Greater Essex will be directly elected by the public.
+A mayoral combined county authority (MCCA) will follow in May 2026.
+We expect a new mayor for Greater Essex will be directly elected by the public in 2028.

 What is Local Government Reorganisation (LGR)?